boolean-jiang/clip_playground/README.md

 ### 2022-12-30

-* Added a new notebook for GradCAM visualization with ViT variants of CLIP.
+* Added a new notebook for GradCAM visualization with ViT variants of CLIP (HuggingFace implementations).

 ### 2021-07-28